csfeeser/Python/Python Project Description.md

   - ALL CAPS for global variables
   - Comment your code well, and often!

-*TOPICS ARE DUE MONDAY, APRIL 13TH.*
+*TOPICS ARE DUE MONDAY, AUGUST 3RD.*

 The following is a list of topics to choose from, but you may present original topic ideas to Chad as well!